-Severance pay (retirement pay) is the compensation that an employee is entitled to receive from his employer once the employment has ended.
-And under Employee Retirement Benefit Security Act, a regular full-time employee in South Korea shall receive a severance pay within 14 days from termination of employment.
+Korean Severance pay (retirement pay) is the compensation that an employee in Korea is entitled to receive from his employer doing business in Korea once the employment has ended.
+Under Korean Employee Retirement Benefit Security Act, a regular full-time employee in South Korea shall receive a severance pay within 14 days from termination of employment.
 The amount of severance pay is equal to employee’s one month salary for every year of consecutive service.

 For similar articles, you may read: Statutory Severance Obligations in Korea after Acquisition of Company in Korea and Status of Interns Under the Korean Labor Standards Act: Employees Entitled to Severance/Minimum Wage?

-The severance pay is computed by getting the average daily salary of the employee for the last three months and multiplying it by 30 days.
-The sum (Average Daily Salary x 30) will then be multiplied to total days of consecutive service and divide it by 365 days.
-Severance pay is, only, owed after one year of continuous service to the employer
+The severance pay is computed by obtaining the average daily salary of the employee for the last three months and multiplying it by 30 days.
+The sum (Average Daily Salary x 30) will then be multiplied to total days of consecutive service divided by 365 days.
+Severance pay is, only, owed after one year of continuous service to the employer.

 Right to Receive Severance Payment

-Full time employees are entitled to receive severance payment regardless of the reason for termination of employment.
-Hence, an employee who voluntarily resigned from work and an employee who was terminated for a justifiable cause are both qualified to receive severance pay.
+Full time employees are entitled to receive severance payments regardless of the reason for termination of employment.
+Hence, an employee who voluntarily resigned from work and an employee who was terminated for a justifiable cause are both qualified to receive severance pay in Korea.

-However, severance pay is not applicable to an employee who works less, in most cases, than did not work more than 15 hours a week and employee who has less than one year of service in the company.
+However, severance pay is not owed to an employee in Korea who works less than 15-hours a week and employees who have less than one year of service to the company.

-If you want to know more about Severance Payment or want to discuss other legal matters in South Korea, you may schedule a No-Charge Initial Consultation with a lawyer: Please Schedule a Call.
+If you would like to know more about Severance Payments or Korean Labor or Employment Law, you may schedule a No-Charge Initial Consultation with a lawyer at: Please Schedule a Call.

 - What Do You Need To Know About Severance Pay in South Korea?